Essentials of skincare every parent should know

-Always apply moisturizer right after shower to seal in the moisture.
+Always apply moisturizer right after the shower to seal in the moisture.
 Towel dry skin but leave your skin moist for better absorption.

 Learn about common ingredients that go into our skincare products.
 Some ingredients like alcohol and fragrance can irritate sensitive skin, while ingredients like glycerin help to hold water in the skin.

 Always remove all make-up before going to bed.
 Make-up left overnight will clog pores and dehydrate our skin.